symbol/symbol-docs/source/concepts/transaction.rst

 The first stage of validation happens in the API nodes.
 If the transaction presents some error, the WebSocket throws a notification through the status channel.
 In the positive case, the transaction reaches the P2P network with an **unconfirmed** status.
-Never rely on a transaction which has an unconfirmed state.
+Never rely on a transaction that has an unconfirmed state.
 It is not clear if it will get included in a block, as it should pass a second validation.

 The second validation is done before the transaction is added in a :doc:`harvested block <block>`.
-If valid, the harvester stores the transaction in a block, and it reaches the **confirmed** status.
+If valid, the harvester stores the transaction in a block and reaches the **confirmed** status.

 Continuing the previous example, the transaction gets processed and the amount stated gets transferred from the signer's account to the recipient's account.
-Additionally, the transaction fee is deducted from the signer's account.
+Additionally, the :doc:`transaction fee <fees>` is deducted from the signer's account.

 The transaction has **zero confirmations** at this point.
 When another block is added to the blockchain, the transaction has one confirmation.